tobega/tailspin-v0/TailspinReference.md

  e.g. the last element of an array can be accessed by selector `last`, the second last element by `last-1` and so on.
 Of course, the selector may be any arithmetic expression.

+Note that selectors can be untyped numbers, [measures](#measures) or [tagged numbers](#tagged-identifiers)

 A new array can be created by selecting from an existing array by a [range literal](#range-literal), using keywords `first` and `last` if needed.
 E.g. `$(2..last-1:3)` would select every third element starting at the second element and ending on or before the second last element.
 As usual, you can leave out the increment which defaults to 1.

+Note that the type of the upper and lower bounds of a range selector must match, except that an untyped expression involving `first` or `last` will be coerced to match the type of the other bound.

 An array or integer for index can be obtained from a value [dereference](#dereference).
 The result must be an integer or a stream of integers, or a single array of integers.